tamersp25/docs/docs/engines/cognitive/speech/transcription/README.md

 <!--
 ## Engine Input

-TODO: Point to the [stream processing](/engines/processing-modes/stream-processing/) docs to explain how to actually process the data and create output?
+TODO: Point to engine toolkit documentation and explain some of the things to expect re: chunk boundaries and stuff.
+TODO: Talk about how if they want real-time-capable stateful stream processing, they should talk to us.
 -->

 ## Engine Output